TheSoundCoder/GameChatBalancer/Manual.md

 #### ComPort (blue)
 In the Hardware properties area, you can choose the **COM port** for your DIY hardware.
 Usually it should be a COM port greater than COM2. **I recomment to leave this setting to "Auto"**.
 In this case GameChatBalancer will **auto-detect your DIY hardware by doing a basic handshake** (syn <> ack).

-If your device is properly connected the checkbox "Connected" will be ticked.
-Otherwise in a disconnected state this checkbox will be empty.
+If your device is properly connected the checkbox "Connected" will be checked.
+Otherwise in a disconnected state this checkbox will be unchecked.

 #### Noise reduction (green)
+Here you can set the Noise reduction level for your Arduino.
+Changing this setting will be confirmed by the hardware.
+In this case the Checkbox "NR confirmed" will be checked.

-Cheap potentiometers / sliders can cause noise.
+As cheap potentiometers / sliders can cause noise, it is important to modify this setting to the quality of used components.

-*What is noise?* - The Arduino / Seeed XIAO microcontroller reads the analog resistor value of your potentiometer resulting in values between 0 and 1023.
-If you do not touch your potentiometer this value should be static.
-If you turn your potentiometer to the middle position this value should be ~512.
-A cheap potentiometer has a higher tolerance meaning that this value will not be static but will vary for example between 508 and 516.
+*What is noise?* - The Arduino / Seeed XIAO microcontroller reads the analog resistor value of your potentiometer, resulting in values between 0 and 1023.
+If you do not touch your potentiometer, this value should be static.
+If you turn your potentiometer to the middle position, this value should be ~512.
+A cheap potentiometer has a higher tolerance, meaning that this value will not be static, but will vary for example between 508 and 516.

-*Why is noise bad?* - To reduce the traffic on the Com port and to reduce the CPU load of your PC, the Arduino sketch is implemented in a way so that a new value is only sent to the pc if it does not exactly match the value before.
+*Why is noise bad?* - To **reduce the traffic on the Com port and to reduce the CPU load of your PC**, the Arduino sketch is implemented to only send a value to the PC, if it deviates from the previously sent value.
 No turn on the potentiometer -> No change in values -> No data is sent to the PC -> GameChantBalancer Systray application keeps sleeping.
 Noise will cause a constant stream of new values between the Arduino and your PC and might cause an increased CPU load as the volume settings for applications are constantly modified.

 *Which level of noise reduction should I use?* - If you want to validate if the chosen noise reduction level matches the quality of your potentiometer, use the  [Debug](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/Manual.md#debug) area as follows.
 1. Enable debugging
-2. Start with debug set to off.
+2. Start with *Noise reduction* set to *off*.
 3. Wait until the microcontroller confirms the chosen debug level.
 (Checkbox "NR confirmed" (Settings - Hardware properties) is checked.)
 4. Change to the Debug area
 5. **Do not turn the potentiometer or move the slider**
 6. If the debug window shows a lot of altering values coming in, change to a higher noise reduction level.
 7. Return with #3, except you already reached the noise reduction level "High". ;-)

-*What is the downside of noise reduction?* - If noise reduction set to medium or high, the application will "drop" 1 value at level medium und 2 values (at level high) **if you change the direction when turning the potentiometer**.
+*What is the downside of noise reduction?* - If noise reduction is set to medium or high, the application will "drop" 1 value at level medium und 2 values at level high **if you change the direction when turning the potentiometer**.
 The reason is that those values are buffered and not sent by the microcontroller.
 At level high it will look as follows (example):
 - Initial value 50
-- You turn the potentiometer left until you reach 45
+- Turn the potentiometer left until you reach 45
-- You start turing the potentiometer right.
-The first value will be **48 instead of 46** as 45, 46 and 47 are in the local buffer.
+- Start turing the potentiometer right.
+The first value will be **48 instead of 46** as 45, 46 and 47 are in the local buffer for noise reduction.

 ### Audio settings